Economy of Canada: Debt

-Canadian Government Debt
+Canadian government debt

 Canadian government debt, also called Canada's public debt, is the liabilities of the government sector.
-For 2019 (the fiscal year ending 31 March 2020), total financial liabilities or gross debt was $2434 billion for the consolidated Canadian general government (federal, provincial, territorial, and local governments combined).
-This corresponds to 105.3% as a ratio of GDP (GDP was $2311 billion).
-Of the $2434 billion, $1146 billion or 47% was federal (central) government liabilities (49.6% as a ratio of GDP).
+For 2019 (the fiscal year ending 31 March 2020), total financial liabilities or gross debt was $2.434 trillion for the consolidated Canadian general government (federal, provincial, territorial, and local governments combined).
+This corresponds to 105.3% as a ratio of GDP (GDP was $2.311 trillion).
+Of the $2.434 trillion, $1.146 trillion or 47% was federal (central) government liabilities (49.6% as a ratio of GDP).
 Provincial government liabilities comprise most of the remaining liabilities.

-Household Debt
+Household debt

 Household debt, the amount of money that all adults in the household owe financial institutions, includes consumer debt and mortgage loans.
 In March 2015, the International Monetary Fund reported that Canada's high household debt was one of two vulnerable domestic areas in Canada's economy; the second is its overheated housing market.

 According to Statistics Canada, total household credit as of July 2019 was CAD$2.2 trillion.
 According to Philip Cross of the Fraser Institute, in May 2015, while the Canadian household debt-to-income ratio is similar to that in the US, however lending standards in Canada are tighter than those in the United States to protect against high-risk borrowers taking out unsustainable debt.

-Mergers and Acquisition
+Mergers and acquisitions

 Since 1985, 63,755 deals in- and outbound Canada have been announced, with an overall value of US$3.7 billion.
 Almost 50% of the targets of Canadian companies (outbound deals) have a parent company in the US.
 Inbound deals are 82% percent from the US.

 Here is a list of the biggest deals in Canadian history: